 Frozen homemade dog treats are a good way to give your dog something new if you're bored of making the same old biscuits all the time.
 Most recipes for frozen dog treats include peanut butter and yogurt – some also throw some fruit and honey into the mixture.
 To make these treats you simply blend up the ingredients with some ice cubes the same way you would when making a smoothie.
 You can then separate the mixture in an ice cube tray to create frozen bite-sized pieces.

 Although these aren't exactly homemade dog treats, there are toys available called Kongs which are flexible and have a hollow center.
 You can fill this center with virtually any food you can think of and the result is the ideal chew toy/treat combination.
 One option, if you want to keep your dog occupied is to fill the Kong with peanut butter.
 Your dog will keep himself busy trying to get all the peanut butter out of the hole.
-Alternatively you can fill the Kong with pieces of meat or a combination of food types such as cheese, salmon, liver, ham or anything your dog likes the taste of.
+Alternatively you can fill the Kong with kibble or anything your dog likes.
 KONG Extreme Dog Toy available at Amazon.com here.